pohlm01/master-thesis/3_mtc.typ

 == The Role of the Transparency Service <sec:mtc_ts>
 While transparency was an afterthought in the current certificate infrastructure, it is an integral part of the @mtc architecture.
 The main task of the Transparency Service is to validate and mirror the signed validity windows produced by @ca:pl and serve them to @rp:pl as well as monitors.
-To check a signed validity window, the Transparency Service fetches the latest signed validity window and all abridged assertions from a @ca.
+To check a signed validity window, the Transparency Service fetches the latest signed validity window and all Abridged assertions from a @ca.
 It then checks that the signature of the validity window matches the public key of that @ca.
-By rebuilding the Merkle Tree from the abridged assertions, the Transparency Service ensures that @ca produced certificates for exactly what the @ca serves as abridged assertions.
+By rebuilding the Merkle Tree from the Abridged assertions, the Transparency Service ensures that @ca produced certificates for exactly what the @ca serves as Abridged assertions.
 Due to the collision resistance of the hash function, it is computationally infeasible for the @ca to secretly include another assertion, leave one out, or modify an assertion.

 Conceptually, the Transparency Service is a single instance.